Skip to content

 To approve a request, navigate to the request you wish to approve.
 You can navigate to a request directly, e.g., from a URL shared with you, or by going to the Requests page and selecting the request from the list.

 1. Review the request from the request detail page.
 You can see request details including when the request was made, by who, and any required justification or checks.
-You can see the change details under the Request tabs, and the access changes this will have under the Access Changes tab.
-You can also see the timeline of the request under Activity.
+You can see the change details under the Changes tab, and the access changes this will have under the Access Changes tab.
+You can also see the timeline and summary of the request under Activity.

 You can close a request if it is no longer needed.
 Both the requestor and reviewers (including Oblique Admins) can close a request.